Patricia Arquette, Executive Director

-Margarita Eusebia Lumbi Figueroa lives in the community of Villa Japon, and was one of the first volunteers to train with Sweet Progress.
-Margarita is working hard to teach other households in her community how to compost and manage local sanitation systems.
+Margarita Eusebia Lumbi Figueroa lived in the community of Villa Japon, and was one of the first volunteers to train with Sweet Progress.
+Margarita passed away in 2016 due to complications during her pregnancy.

 Janet Valle Ramirez is an active community leader in Villa Japon.
 In May 2015 she participated in the first EcoSan Training organized by Sweet Progress.
 As a result of her participation she received one of the first Ecobaños and compost piles in the community, because her family did not have a proper latrine.

 Cesia Judith Robles Gaitan is finishing her high school studies and working with Sweet Progress.
 She joined the EcoSan program as youth leader and volunteer who has great enthusiasm for supporting development programs that provide benefits for the local communities.
 She is president of the Rainbow Group (of youth leaders) and a highly skilled compost technician who teaches families in her community how to manage compost piles.
 Her dream is to get a degree in International Relations with an emphasis on human rights and development in order to support marginalized people.